LGBTQ history in Singapore: 1990s

-One of the most important LGBT events of the decade took place in 1996 when People Like Us submitted their first application for registration as a society, after taking a year of painstaking effort to solicit ten signatories.
+One of the most important LGBTQ events of the decade took place in 1996 when People Like Us submitted their first application for registration as a society, after taking a year of painstaking effort to solicit ten signatories.
 The application was lodged with the Registrar of Societies on 7 November 1996.
 However, it was rejected on 9 April 1997 with no reason given.
 PLU's appeals all the way to the Prime Minister's Office met with no success.
 This rejection was reported by news agencies around the world.

-For over two decades, post-operative transsexuals had been discreetly lobbying to be given the right to have their new sex reflected in their identity cards (but not their birth certificates) and to marry opposite-sex spouses.
+For over two decades, post-operative trans people had been discreetly lobbying to be given the right to have their new sex reflected in their identity cards (but not their birth certificates) and to marry opposite-sex spouses.
 They were finally granted their wish on 24 January 1996 via an announcement by MP Abdullah Tarmugi without much public fanfare or opposition.

 On 11 December 1998, Senior Minister Lee Kuan Yew responded to a gay man's question about the place of homosexuals in Singapore, live on CNN International by saying, '...what we are doing as a government is to leave people to live their own lives so long as they don't impinge on other people.
 I mean, we don't harass anybody.'
 Given Lee's stature as the venerated albeit authoritarian founding father of independent Singapore, these words helped set the tenor for official policy on homosexuality for many years to come.
 His comments may be regarded as one of the most significant events, as far as gay rights are concerned, of the decade.

 On 12 December 1998, at the first National AIDS Conference, Paddy Chew became the first person in Singapore to publicly come out with HIV/AIDS.
-He subsequently worked with Haresh Sharma and Alvin Tan of The Necessary Stage on a one-man autobiographical play called Completely With/Out Character which was staged at The Drama Centre from 10–17 May 1999.
+He subsequently worked with Haresh Sharma and Alvin Tan of The Necessary Stage on a one-man autobiographical play called Completely With/Out Character which was staged at The Drama Centre from 10 to 17 May 1999.
 He subsequently died from complications from AIDS at the Communicable Disease Centre on 21 August 1999.

-The 2000s
+2000s

 2002

 On 1 December 2002, the Sunday Times printed an extract of a speech made by Minister of State for Health, Balaji Sadasivan.
 He said, 'Research has also shown that the brain of homosexuals is structurally different from heterosexuals.
 It is likely therefore that the homosexual tendency is imprinted in the brain in utero and homosexuals must live with the tendencies that they inherit as a result of the structural changes in their brain.
 Within the moral and cultural constraints of our society, we should be tolerant of those who may be different from most of us.'
 This was the first time a Minister had publicly quoted scientific findings about homosexuality.